 The bulkhead door was currently in the sealed position.
-Pedro swung the lever to the right and the seal was broken.
-With a light push, using his hand to grip the chain link to compensate for the lack of gravity, he pushed the door inward and drifted into the habitat proper.
-Pedro pushed the door closed and swung the lever to seal the door, then consulted the pad on his suit’s right arm.
+Pedro swung the lever to the right to break the seal.
+With a light push, using his hand to grip the chain link to compensate for the lack of gravity, he pushed the door inward, then drifted into the habitat proper.
+Pedro pushed the door closed and swung the lever to seal the door behind him, then consulted the pad on his suit’s right arm.

 “I’m inside the habitat,” he said, knowing his suit’s radio transmission would be detected by Ismene and relayed to the Wrecks.
 “Atmospheric readings are all in the green.
 No sign of decomp gasses.
 I’m going to take off my helmet.”

-A response came quickly, but was distorted, likely due to the relaying and the habitat itself, “affirmative.”
+A response came quickly, but was distorted, likely due to the signal being relayed and passed through the habitat itself, “affirmative.”

 Pedro took another look at the pad embedded in his suit’s arm, double checking for any sign of decomp gasses.
-The last thing he wanted to do was take off his helmet, take a deep breath, and get a nice mouthful of rotting flesh flavor.
+The last thing he wanted to do was take off his helmet, take a deep breath, and get a nice mouthful of rotting-flesh flavour.
 His concern was well-founded, being grounded in experience not six months ago.

 Reassured, Pedro reached under his chin to the quick release on his helmet.
-There was a hiss as the pressure equalized, and his ears popped.
+There was a hiss as the pressure equalized.
+His ears popped.
 Finally, he put his hands on either side of his helmet and raised it up until his face was clear.

 Nothing untoward so far, but he kept his hands on his helmet and the top of his head in the hole in case he needed to put it back down and reseal it quickly.
-He could almost taste rot in his closed mouth as the trauma of that past experience brought it back from his memory.
+He could almost taste rot in his closed mouth as the trauma of past experience resurrected it from his memory.

 He blew out the breath he’d been holding from his suit, then took a tiny bit of atmosphere into his nose.
 Nothing.
 So he took a bit more.
 Now he could smell a mustiness.
 It was a smell of stagnant air that reminded him of drinking water from a glass that had sat out for a day or two.